Dutchess County honors veterans all year long.

-Many activities and events will support this commemoration throughout the year and all will be listed on Dutchess Tourism’s Calendar of Events.
-A video produced by the Dutchess County Historical Society about The Year of the Veteran in Dutchess County can be seen here: https://dchsny.org/portfolio/2018/.
+Activities and events that commemorate veterans can be found on Dutchess Tourism’s Calendar of Events.
+You can watch the video produced by the Dutchess County Historical Society about the 2018 Year of the Veteran in Dutchess County here: https://dchsny.org/portfolio/2018/.

 Below are some Dutchess County places you can visit to commemorate the heroes who served our nation.

 145 Sterling Street, Beacon

 The Society of the Cincinnati was organized in 1783, at Mount Gulian by Continental officers who fought in the American Revolution, including patriot General Baron Von Steuben, who was headquartered at Mount Gulian.
 The Society was the first veterans’ fraternal organization established in the United States and its original purpose was to facilitate fellowship, friendship and recognition for officer war veterans of the Continental Army.
 George Washington was the Society's President General from 1783 until his death in 1799.
 Today, the Society supports educational, cultural, and literary activities, promoting the ideals of liberty, heritage and constitutional government.
 (845) 831-8172.